 Making time for physical activity on a regular basis has a number of physical and mental health benefits.
 Check out intramurals and gym hours.
 For access to the Gymnasium (PC145) or Fitness Centre (PC148), contact 250-492-4305 or email email@example.com.
 Check out the Recreation and Student Life webpage for updates during COVID-19.

 Okanagan College Students' Union offers a variety of events and activities throughout the year, helping you unwind and relax .
 Stop by the Students' Union office at PE C14 in the Sunoka Building, from 8:30 a.m. to 4:30 p.m. from Tuesday to Friday.
 Call them at 250-490-4305, ext.
 3208.

 Sport and fitness activities are vital components of successful, rewarding and enjoyable college experiences.
 Meet new people and have fun!

-Activities vary from season to season.
-Each term features a series of free fitness classes, sports activities, mini tournaments, and student life activities.
-Fitness Centre and Gymnasium memberships are $10 for the duration of your studies.
-Stop by PC 146 to set up your Salto card access.
+Typically activities vary from season to season.
+Each term features a series of free fitness classes, sports activities, mini tournaments and student life activities.
+Fitness Centre and Gymnasium are currently closed, but memberships are usually $10 for the duration of your studies.

 Work experience and opportunties

 - OC's Penticton campus hires 20-25 students per term on average for a wide variety of roles.
 Reach out to the Regional Dean's Office to find out more about student employment on campus: firstname.lastname@example.org